Dorian-Ad/Rock_Paper_Scissor-Project/README.md

-A Simple Rock Papper Scissor program with in under 40 compand lines
+A fun Rock Papper Scissor program in under 40 compand lines